 When the border is prepared lay the membrane and to conceal it, as its far from attractive, cover with a layer of bark chippings /topsoil.
 When you plant, using a sharp Stanley knife or scissors, cut a large cross and fold back to create a planting circle.
 Plant the shrub into the space and then fold back the membrane and cover with chippings.

-The membrane will keep moisture in and weeds out and if you cover the whole border with the membrane the amount of weeding will be negligible.
+The membrane will keep moisture in and weeds out and if you cover the whole border with the membrane, the amount of weeding will be negligible.

 The membrane is not really noticeable with a mulch of bark on top and using a membrane will reduce weeding by about 95%.
 The almost total lack of weeding is the big plus for a membrane.
-Another plus point is that the blackbirds just love the bark and spend hours rooting around in the border, throwing the bark into the air whilst searching for grubs and it is great fund to watch.
+Bark deteriorates over time and will need periodic renewal.